1996 Western North America blackouts: August 10 blackout

+Without the reactive power supplied by the McNary dam, the grid was susceptible to a large voltage-frequency oscillation.
+To the control circuits on the Pacific Intertie, the troughs of this standing wave appeared as though the Pacific Northwest had inadequate power generation, and the Intertie shut down, separating customers in the Pacific Southwest from power supplies to the north.

 This power outage affected customers in seven western US states, two Canadian provinces, and Baja California, Mexico.
 Approximately 7.5 million customers lost power for periods ranging from several minutes to six hours.
 The outage stretched from Canada to New Mexico and knocked out power to 4 million customers amid a triple-digit heat wave.